The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Join the Network.
 Get Access to the Full Dermotricology Line.

-The complete Kapyderm Dermotricology product system — including all five cleansing bases — is available exclusively to certified centers.
-Explore the Treatment Center Launch Program.
+The complete Kapyderm Dermotricology product system — including all five cleansing bases — is available to certified centers.
+Get in touch to find out what certification involves.

 Dermotricology Line Series — All 5 Articles